Bravco/training-lab/README.md

 # Training Lab

-An application to help you create your own custom workout plans.
+An application which helps you to cater your needs about constructing and maintaining fully-customizable workout plan.

 ### Try it yourself